Hush Puppies

 Hush Puppies is an American brand of casual footwear.
 A division of Wolverine World Wide, Hush Puppies is headquartered in Rockford, Michigan.
 Wolverine also licenses the Hush Puppies name for apparel, toys and accessories.

-Hush Puppies uses a basset hound named Jason as its logo and mascot.
+Hush Puppies uses a Basset Hound named Jason as its logo and mascot.

+Hush Puppies introduced its office sneaker collection, incorporating its proprietary "Bounce" cushioning technology designed for workplace footwear in May 2026.